How variable-contrast paper works: dual emulsions and filtration

 The colour-sensitised emulsions inside multigrade paper, how magenta and yellow filtration sets the grade, and why exposure shifts at the hard end.

-A single sheet of variable-contrast paper can print a flat negative at high contrast and a harsh one softly, with nothing changed but the colour of the enlarger light.
-That flexibility replaces the boxes of fixed-grade paper a darkroom once needed, but it relies on a specific piece of emulsion engineering: the paper carries more than one light-sensitive component, each tuned to a different part of the spectrum.
-Understanding how those components respond explains both how a grade is selected and why exposure does not stay constant across the range.
+A single sheet of MULTIGRADE RC DELUXE can print a flat negative at grade 5 and a harsh one at grade 0, with nothing changed but the colour of the enlarger light.
+That flexibility replaces the boxes of fixed-grade paper a darkroom once needed, and it rests on a specific piece of emulsion engineering.
+The paper carries three light-sensitive components, each tuned differently to green, and the colour balance of the printing light selects between them.
+Understanding how those three components respond explains both how a grade is chosen and why exposure does not stay constant across the range.

 All silver chloro-bromide printing emulsions are inherently sensitive to blue light, with only slight sensitivity to green.
 Variable-contrast paper exploits this.
-According to Ilford’s technical sheet Contrast Control for ILFORD MULTIGRADE Variable Contrast Papers, multigrade emulsion is not a single coating but a mixture of separate emulsions, each a basic blue-sensitive emulsion carrying a different amount of green-sensitising dye.
-One part responds mainly to blue, another to blue with some green, another to both.
-Crucially, all of the components share the same inherent contrast and the same speed to blue light; they differ only in how sensitive they are to green.
+According to Ilford’s technical sheet Contrast Control for ILFORD MULTIGRADE Variable Contrast Papers, the coating is not a single emulsion but a mixture of three separate ones — the curve diagrams label them dyed emulsions I, II and III.
+Each is the same basic blue-sensitive emulsion carrying a different amount of green-sensitising dye: one part responds mainly to blue, one to blue plus some green, one to both blue and green strongly.
+All three share the same inherent contrast and the same speed to blue light.
+They differ only in their green speed.

 Setting the grade with magenta and yellow

-The colour balance is controlled by filtration.
-A magenta filter absorbs green light and transmits blue, pushing the response toward the high-contrast blue channel; a yellow filter absorbs blue and transmits green, biasing toward the soft green channel.
-Ilford’s multigrade filter set numbers twelve filters from 00 to 5 in half-grade steps, the lowest number being the softest.
-On a dichroic colour head the same effect is dialled in: published Ilford tables place grade 2 at zero filtration, with increasing yellow toward grade 00 and increasing magenta toward grade 5.
+The colour balance is set by filtration.
+A magenta filter absorbs green and transmits blue, pushing toward the high-contrast blue response; a yellow filter absorbs blue and transmits green, biasing toward the soft green response.
+Ilford’s MULTIGRADE filter set runs to twelve filters numbered 00 to 5 in half-grade steps, the lowest number being the softest.
+These hand filters are deliberately tinted to a semi-neutral density so that the printing time stays constant across most of the range: filters 00 to 3½ all hold the same exposure, and 3½ is the last grade that does so.

 Related posts